krdarrah/trigBoard_docs/docs/Hardware.rst

 * **Other Combinations of AAA or AA** If extremely long battery life is needed, could use AA instead of AAA batteries, or even three in series.

 * **Lithium Batteries** Adafruit has a nice selection of these kinds of batteries - `any of these will work <https://www.adafruit.com/category/574>`_

+* **ESP32 Settings** The trigBoard is flashed with the base firmware to operate the processor at 80MHz.
+This reduces the current draw from the battery when the trigBoard.
+From 240MHz to 80MHz, the savings can be 20-30mA.
+Also note that the precompiled bin files on the git page are all with an 80MHz speed.

 Mechanical
 -----------